creature comforts

 Antiblackness.
 When having to live in a constant state of survival—a state of fight or flight—there reaches a point where we must construct utopian spaces from whatever materials we have around us.

 Creature Comforts is an installation of synthesized sanctuary.
-It is an investigation of the poetics of survival-based home decor, prioritizing comfort, cosmos, and futurity in the endless ambient of black and queer death in america.
+It is an investigation of the poetics of survival-based home decor, prioritizing comfort, cosmos, and futurity in the endless ambience of black and queer death in america.